sjbiaga/pisc/README.md

   the ensuing process is inaction: in this case, the latter is rewritten as "τ@∞.()" (a);

-- the sole case of a leaf that is not prefixed by an action remains invocation: in this case, its prefixes are appended "τ@∞." (a).
+- the sole case of a leaf that is not prefixed by an action remains (either inaction or) invocation: in this case, its prefixes are appended "τ@∞." (a).

 Sticking to this scheme (of implicit τ-actions), after parsing the equations, each composition or choice will have a non-empty set of enabled actions (a).